rubio105/credactive/replit.md

 ## UI/UX Decisions
 The frontend is a React, TypeScript, Vite application utilizing `shadcn/ui`, TanStack Query, Wouter, and React Hook Form with Zod.
 Design principles include consistent internal navigation, role-based color theming (Patient: blue, Doctor: orange), a mobile-first approach with dedicated mobile navigation and role-aware dashboards, and color-coded medical alerts.
 Features such as real-time badge systems, responsive design, and WhatsApp notifications are implemented to enhance user experience.
 Doctor dashboards are designed with a 6-card grid layout for intuitive access to critical workflows.
 Login pages include a guard to redirect authenticated users to their role-appropriate dashboard.

+### Responsive View System
+The application uses an automatic responsive view system managed by `ViewModeContext` with a 768px breakpoint:
+- **Desktop mode** (>= 768px): Displays horizontal navigation bar at the top with logo, navigation tabs, and logout button
+- **Mobile mode** (< 768px): Shows dedicated mobile navigation appropriate for smaller screens
+- **Automatic switching**: View mode adapts in real-time as users resize their browser window
+- **No manual override**: The manual view mode selector was removed for simplified UX; the system always decides automatically based on screen dimensions
+- **CSS integration**: The effective mode is synchronized to `data-view-mode` attribute on the HTML element for conditional styling

 ## Technical Implementations